 Medieval Guilds were set up in medieval times to improve quality of workmanship and regulate medieval professions.
 Medieval Guilds also served to protect members and give them a voice in medieval society.
 Read more about the Medieval Guilds >>

 A Medieval miller could be quite well off as he could make and sell bread to the people that lived in the medieval village.
 The miller however usually had to make some form of payment to the lord of the manor who usually owned the village mill.
 Read more about the Medieval Miller >>

 A medieval moneyer was a skilled medieval craftsman, he made (minted) the coins that were needed.
 A medieval moneyer worked from his shop in medieval towns and villages where he kept all his tools.
 Read more about the Medieval Moneyer >>

-Medieval Craftsmen started in a trade usually at an early age as an apprentice.
-Medieval apprentices in the trade usually did the same trade as their fathers and learn from them, in addition a medieval person wanting to be a Craftsmen would usually join a specific association or Guild as it was called in medieval times.
+Medieval craftsmen started in a trade usually at an early age as an apprentice.
+Medieval apprentices in the trade usually did the same trade as their fathers and learned their skills from them, in addition a medieval person wanting to be a craftsmen would usually join a specific guild.

 From Apprentice to Journeyman

 Finally after all the years of hard work and training an apprentice would become a journeyman and at this stage he would be paid a daily wage.

 A journeyman could then become a master craftsman, this was dependant on him producing an outstanding piece or work for the guild that was accepted as being worthy of a master craftsman.